 Students who hold a baccalaureate degree but do not wish to earn a graduate degree at Columbia College may enroll in graduate courses as non-degree-seeking students.
 Non-degree-seeking students with a bachelor's degree may complete a maximum of twelve (12) semester hours of graduate-level coursework.
-There is no limit to the number of hours a non-degree-seeking student can take if the student has an advanced degree.
 Non-degree students are not eligible for federal financial aid.

-Students enrolling at Columbia College under this non-degree status may be considered for degree-seeking status in a subsequent semester by completing the full degree-seeking application process.
-Non-degree-seeking students cannot change/update to degree-seeking in the middle of an academic semester.
+Students enrolling at Columbia College under this non-degree status may be considered for degreeseeking status in a subsequent semester by completing the full degree-seeking application process.
+Nondegree-seeking students cannot change/update to degree-seeking in the middle of an academic semester.

 For all programs, official transcripts from degree-granting institutions (undergraduate and, if applicable, graduate) and institutions where any of the required prerequisite coursework was completed are required.
 All other transcripts may be submitted as unofficial copies.
-To be reviewed for non-degree graduate admission, applicants must complete the Admissions Procedures (excluding the personal statement and resume) AND meet all program-specific Admissions Requirements.
+To be reviewed for non-degree graduate admission, applicants must complete the Admissions Procedures (excluding the personal statement and resume) AND meet all program-specific, including a bachelor's GPA of 3.0 or higher.